10 Best Undervalued Energy Stocks for December 2025

 Risk Factors

-• Execution risks on major capital projects in developing regions
+• Execution risks on large capital projects and timelines

 • Regulatory and political risks in key operating jurisdictions